On the Utility of Domain-Adjacent Fine-Tuned Model Ensembles for Few-shot Problems: Ensembling of DAFT Models

-In the previous section, we showed that \daftsq usually performs better than \ft for few-shot learning.
+In Section \ref{subsec:ft_to_daftsq}, we observed that \daftsq usually performs better than \ft for few-shot learning.
 Hence, we compare the performance of \dafte (weighted ensemble) with \daftsq.
 For a fair comparison, the same amount of data is used when fine-tuning \daftsq and learning the weights of the ensemble layer.
 Table \ref{Tab:FT_pretuned_and_Ens_weight} shows the average RI of \daftsq compared to \dafte.
-Hence, a $RI$ of positive (negative) means the \daftsq performed better (worse, resp.) compared to \dafte.
-From Table \ref{Tab:FT_pretuned_and_Ens_weight} it is evident that \dafte outperforms \daftsq for sentiment analysis tasks, i.e., \emph{all} values are negative in the table. \iia{On the other hand, for textual similarity \dafte usually performs well for smaller data samples (except STSB, see Appendix~\ref{subsec:stsb_ano} for discussion), but underperforms on more-data (positive $RI$ values).
+An $RI$ of positive (negative) means that \daftsq performed better (worse, resp.) compared to \dafte.
+From Table \ref{Tab:FT_pretuned_and_Ens_weight} it is evident that \dafte outperforms \daftsq for sentiment analysis tasks, i.e., \emph{all} values are negative in the table.
+On the other hand, for textual similarity \dafte usually performs well for smaller data samples but under-performs on more-data (positive $RI$ values).
 However, $RF$ performed well with more samples and actually performs better or similarly to \daftsq for $n>16$ (Table \ref{Tab:FT_pretuned_and_Ens_weight_appnd_text_RF} in the Appendix).
-This shows that weighted ensembling is effective, with task-specific variations between $RF$ and $LR$.}

-\iia{Note that updating the ensemble layer depends on the predictions of the \daft models, and requires solving either (i)~a simple linear equation to optimize the weights of the ensemble layer or (ii)~running a lightweight $RF$ (max depth = $2$).} Thus, only a single inference on each of the \daft models with the few-shot samples is necessary.
-In contrast, for fine-tuning a \daft model, we need to perform back-propagation through the large model to update weights, which is computationally expensive.
+This shows that weighted ensembling is effective, with task-specific variations between $RF$ and $LR$.
+Note that updating the ensemble layer depends on the predictions of the \daft models, and requires solving either (i)~a simple linear equation to optimize the weights of the ensemble layer, or (ii)~training a $RF$ with shallow trees.
+Thus, {\em only a single inference on each of the \daft models} with the few-shot samples is necessary \footnote{In our evaluations, we found that \dafte puts much more weight on the top few DAFT models.
+Hence if we have some training data from the target domain and have some budget constraints (e.g., the number of models), one solution could be to pick the models with the highest weights (from \dafte LR).
+Moreover, other transferability metrics can be used to select the top models within a budget.
+Some of those transferability metrics are LEEP score, MS-LEEP, E-LEEP, and SoftIoU-EEP \citep{agostinelli2022transferability}.
+LEEP scores can be calculated for each model individually (as discussed in Section \ref{Sec:DAM}).
+The other metrics, i.e., MS-LEEP, E-LEEP, and SoftIoU-EEP, are computed for a set of models and can be an alternative method to LR in DAFT-E to ensure better transferability for an ensemble of models.}.
+In \daftsq, where we fine-tune a \daft model, we need to perform \emph{computationally expensive} back-propagation through the large model to update weights.